vippsas/vipps-recurring-api/vipps-recurring-api.md

 the charge status appears to "skip" a transition, e.g. moving directly from `PENDING` to `CHARGED`, or even from `PENDING` to `REFUNDED` depending on your systems.
-The `DUE` status is not normally seen, as a charge usually only has this status for a brief period of time, but merchants must still make sure they can handle this, and all other, statuses.

 ## Userinfo